selimslab/selimslab.github.io/about.md

 permalink: /about/
 ---

-I am Selim, a human, 25, writing here to learn and share
+I am Selim, writing here to learn and share.

-I enjoy to watch the sea, walk in the forest, camp in the mountain.

-To run, swim, and cycle.

-To speak, read, write, and code

 I aim to be a good person and a world-class engineer

 [Resume](/resume)